 The key to successful flight of any rotorcraft revolves around stability, and stability starts with the frame of the quad-copter.
 One goal for the project is to develop a lightweight prototype for testing.
 Thus, the materials for the construction of the body are limited.
 The weight to strength ratio, material stiffness, cost, and availability are considered during the material selection process.
 While there are many types of wood, wood choices often suffer from poor strength, and even the best performers are not very stiff.
 Steel is an excellent choice for stiffness but suffers from an unfavorable strength to weight ratio due to its higher density.
 Most plastic material also suffers from low stiffness and strength.
 Some dense plastics have higher strength but the weight is too large for the support provided.
 All of the above materials are easily available for purchase and are relatively inexpensive as well.

 There are some exceptions in the plastics category as certain polymers are combining better materials for their respective strengths, leading to light but strong final products.
 Possible choices for these polymer materials include fiberglass and carbon fiber.
 While carbon fiber is the material of choice, it is also the most expensive, in part due to lack of ease of availability.
 Additionally, carbon fiber has the possibility of cracking when being drilled or upon impact due to its non-homogonous nature.
 Fiberglass is not quite as strong as carbon fiber and is a more dense material.
 Other possible materials include lightweight, high strength metals.
 Aluminum is not much denser than carbon fiber, but is considerably cheaper while maintaining enough strength to withstand regular wear and tear.
 Additionally, aluminum is easily available.
 Titanium is another light metal with high strength to weight ratio and good stiffness, but it is more expensive due to decreased availability.
-Table 1 below shows the values associated with each material.
+Table 3 shows the values associated with each material.